EOMMINHO/tower-server/README.md

 - HEATER_DEV : the heater device path
 - HEATER_BAUD : the heater device baud-rate
 - HEATER_SLAVE : the heater device Mosbus slave number
+- PORT : the port used by the server
+- DB_HOST : the name of the host DB
+- DB_PORT : the port used by the host DB
+- DB_SUNAME : the superuser ID for DB
+- DB_PW : the password of SU for DB
+- JWT_PRIVATE_KEY : the private key used for encrypting JWT

+## How to use

+Use API call to

+1. POST the temperature and the speed.
+The minimum and maximum of them exist.
+2. GET current status.

+The PID controlling of motor is not yet deployed and will be developed after a laser micrometer implementation.

 ### REST API